OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution: Experiments

 To validate the performance of OPT-GAN compared with traditional optimizers in terms of statistical significance, a t-test is conducted.
 The results are reported in Table \ref{tab:compare-ttests-trandional}. ``Better", ``Same", and ``Worse" represent the number of benchmarks that the performance of OPT-GAN is significantly better, almost the same as, and significantly worse than the opponents, respectively. ``Merit" is ``Better" minus ``Worse".
-It can be observed that OPT-GAN is better than BO, BFGS, CMA-ES, GA, and Nelder-Mead in 2 and 10-dimensional problems.
-Moreover, ``Merit" rises with the increase of the dimensionality compared with PSO and BO, implying it can capture the regularities in high-dimensional space.
+It can be observed that OPT-GAN is better than BoRisk, BoRisk-pop30, BFGS, CMA-ES, and Nelder-Mead in 2 and 10-dimensional problems.
+Moreover, ``Merit" rises with the increase of the dimensionality compared with PSO, BoRisk and BoRisk-pop30.
 However, compared with BFGS, Nelder-Mead, and CMA-ES, ``Merit" decreases as the dimensionality increases from 2 to 10.
 This is perhaps because the complexity of certain high-dimensional problems results in OPT-GAN having to deliberate on the landscape, slowing down the optimization.
-Fig. \ref{fig:fig_tradional_hisg} illustrates the comparison of average ranking between competitors.
-It can be observed that OPT-GAN possesses the best average ranking.
-Moreover, OPT-GAN continuously maintains the highest average rank in 2 and 10 dimensions.

-\textbf{Comparison with Neural Network-based Optimizers} The broad-spectrum adaptability of OPT-GAN is supported by the universal distribution learning ability of GAN, a neural network-based model.
-In this part, the optimization performance of the neural network-based state-of-the-art optimizers is compared with that of OPT-GAN.
-Considering that the real-world problems are an important subset of the optimization problems, the benchmarks of the COCO platform are adopted in the experiments because they are models for the ``real-world" problems \cite{hansen2020cocoplat}.